Following Jesus from the Perspective of Relationships

 For those in God's Kingdom, we are to forgive in the same way.
 We are always to be ready to forgive any others in the Kingdom.
 As part of the process, the offender needs to admit a failure of values, and then adopt values in common with the one they offended.
 The forgiver's part is to treat the other according to his new value system, and to sacrificially carry the relationship cost of the of the wrong that had previously been done.
 After forgiving, they both need to actively work to extend the relationship.

 Interestingly, we are not commanded to forgive those outside of the Kingdom.
-This is so to protect God's people relationship-wise from those who do not align with God's values, from those that remain wired to exploit others.
-However, for all who have truly adopted God's value system, this lifestyle will flow out to others anyway.
+This is to protect God's people relationship-wise from those who do not align with God's values, from those that remain wired to exploit others.
+However, for all who have truly adopted the value system of God, this lifestyle will flow out to others anyway.

 Conclusion

-All relationships are built on a common value system.
+All relationships are built on values that are held in common.
 Our selfish personal value system brings conflict into our relationships with God and with other people.
 God's two-part plan repairs this situation by handling our selfish value system's consequences and by transforming us to have His good value system.
 Our part is to take Jesus as our King and adopt His value system as our own.
 Through this, God renews us to have relationship with Him and simultaneously enables us to also have good relationships with everybody else.

 The value system perspective used here is based on ideas from the work of Darren Twa.